Six killed, 3 missing after ship hits tower in Italian port

 The only thing left where the tower had stood was a leaning metal-framed stairway.
 Divers from the fire department joined the search for bodies.

-The Jolly Nero, which is 238 meters-long (781 foot) with a gross tonnage of 40,594 metric tons, is owned by local operator Ignazio Messina and Co.
+The Jolly Nero, which is 238 metres-long (781 foot) with a gross tonnage of 40,594 tonnes, is owned by local operator Ignazio Messina and Co.

 "A thing like this has never happened, we are devastated," said Stefano Messina, one of the directors of the family-owned firm, who was in tears when he spoke to a local TV channel.